-Broccoli - A Superfood Vegetable With Great Health Benefits
+Broccoli: A Superfood Vegetable With Great Health Benefits

 Benefits of Broccoli

 The scientific name of broccoli is Brassica oleracea.
-Brussels sprouts, cabbage, cauliflower, kale, collard greens and kohlrabi have the same scientific name, despite their different appearances.
+Brussels sprouts, cabbage, cauliflower, kale, collard greens, and kohlrabi have the same scientific name, despite their different appearances.
 They are all cultivars of the same species.

 Nutrients in Broccoli

 Broccoli belongs to the Brassicaceae family, which is also known as the cruciferous family.
-Some other nutritious vegetables in the family are Brussels sprouts, cauliflower, cabbage, kale, radishes, mustard and horseradish.
+Some other nutritious vegetables in the family are Brussels sprouts, cauliflower, cabbage, kale, radishes, mustard, and horseradish.

-It’s hard to prove that cruciferous vegetables like broccoli help to prevent cancer in humans, but there's circumstantial evidence that they are effective.
+It’s hard to prove that cruciferous vegetables like broccoli help to prevent cancer in humans, but circumstantial evidence suggests that they are effective.
 In some population surveys, a diet rich in broccoli or its relatives has been linked to a significantly lower incidence of several types of cancer.
 Not all surveys show this benefit, however.
 Some show no link between cruciferous vegetable consumption and cancer risk.

 The evidence for broccoli's benefit with respect to cancer is best described as "mixed".
 It's definitely intriguing, though.
 There's enough supportive evidence to make further research worthwhile.

-Why do the Results of Nutrition Surveys Vary?
+Why Do the Results of Nutrition Surveys Vary?